Show All Answers

 No, under certain circumstances you may not have to be a resident to receive limited Library services.
 There are a few options:

-Each library sets their own parameters for these programs as well as sharing resources and most are restricted by database licenses from offering access to their online resources.
+Each library in Tennessee sets its own parameters for these programs as well as sharing resources and most are restricted by database licenses from offering access to their online resources.
 Any materials borrowed from another library must be returned to that loaning library to avoid late fees and other fines.
 We cannot check in non-Williamson County materials.

 To learn more, contact the Circulation Department at 615-595-1277.